 Continued expansion for the school’s programs is on the horizon.
 Seng says the faculty will work to add more courses focused on renewables, sustainability and alternative energy, something the newer, younger generation has come to expect in an energy program.
 Seng has already partnered with employers like Public Service Company of Oklahoma and the Grand River Dam Authority to identify opportunities for TU students interested in pursuing careers in alternative energy sources.

-TU’s energy management program is one of only nine in the U.S. and Canada accredited by the American Association of Professional Landmen (AAPL).
+TU’s energy management program is one of only nine in the U.S. a accredited by the American Association of Professional Landmen (AAPL).
 The college also offers an AAPL-accredited Master of Energy Business degree for professionals already employed in the industry.
 Find out more here.